 Two types of accommodation are offered (depending on availability):

 The accommodation is basic but comfortable and you will share your space with other students (most of the time 2 people in one room/tent).
 Bathrooms are shared.
 You have access to a kitchen to prepare your meals and there is a lounge area for relaxing.
 Your evenings will be spent at your own leisure.
 There are plenty of books to read and if you want you can bring your own laptop and movies.
 There are normally 2 (with a maximum of 4) volunteers at the project, depending on the season.
 The area has cell phone reception which enables you to stay in touch with friends & family.
 Wifi is available but it is slow and unreliable at times.
 Internet access is also possible in town on your weekly shopping trip or you can purchase data through your own mobile devices i.e. cell phones, 3G modems, network adapters and laptops.
-There is a washing machine, but please use this with discretion as Botswana is experiencing a serious drought and water is a precious commodity.
 Please treat your accommodation and all the items in it respectfully as if it were your own.